mbruno46/chiexp/doc/index.rst

 with :math:`N` the number of configurations and :math:`\Gamma` the autocorrelation function.

-The package is written primarily for MATLAB, but we provide also a Python implementation.
-Examples for Matlab can be found in the folder `examples`.
+The package contains libraries for both Matlab and Python.

 .. toctree::
    :maxdepth: 1